Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 The figures below compare the performance of different KNN configurations across all prediction tasks.

-### Description of model results and performance for each task:
+### Model performance comparison for each prediction task

 ### Passenger Survival Prediction (Classification)